 With rare and unique rocks, minerals, industrial machinery, and the whole of Cream Hill School, this museum complex is a must-see.
 To top it off, it’s run solely by “weekend warrior” volunteers who love to tinker with last century’s technology.

 Start at the Welcome Center by an antique Dodge Station Wagon

 Begin at the tiny building that serves as the Welcome Center.
 You can’t miss it with the 1919 Dodge Station Wagon in front.
 Please deposit a “donation,” since the compound is free to explore.

 Head right to the Mining Museum, presided over by passionate geologist, John Pawloski.
 Pawloski talks about rocks the way Neil DeGrasse Tyson discusses the stars.

 Pawloski’s passion for Connecticut’s rocks and minerals is so well known, road and construction crews all over the state call him whenever they unearth something unusual.

-For example, the largest copper nugget in CT was found while excavating Sleeping Giant State Park’s golf course in 1995.
+For example, builders discovered the largest copper nugget in CT while excavating Sleeping Giant State Park’s golf course in 1995.
 It is prominently on display here.